 However, many Federal grants are awarded under the terms of the Research Terms and Conditions/Federal Demonstration Partnership (FDP).
 These terms allow the University to incur costs up to ninety (90) days before the effective date of the project.

 The costs to be incurred must be necessary for the conduct of the project and must be allowable under the potential award.
 The department assumes responsibility for covering the obligations and expenditures in the event that the award does not come through.
-To set up an Advance Account, submit the Advance Account & Backstopping Form to SPCS with a copy of the associated fully-signed Proposal Routing Sheet.
+See the Advance Account page for information on setting up an advance account for preaward costs.

 Extending the termination date of the project or the due date for deliverables or technical reports generally requires sponsor approval.

 - Contracts usually require a contract modification signed by both parties agreeing to the change.
 The PI/unit can correspond with the sponsor and appropriate UArizona contracting office to draft the modification.